Make Natural Easter Egg Dye with Ingredients in Your Kitchen

 When dyeing Easter eggs naturally, the shade may vary from ingredient to ingredient, but you can generally expect the following colors.
 You should be able to fit two to six eggs per jar depending on size.
 Soak your eggs in the refrigerator longer to increase the intensity of the colors; we recommend soaking overnight.

 Blue: Yes, red cabbage dyed Easter eggs turn out blue!
 Cut a head of red cabbage into chunks and add to 4 cups boiling water.
-Stir in 2 tablespoons vinegar.
-Let cool to room temperature and remove cabbage with a slotted spoon.
+Stir in 2 tablespoons of vinegar.
+Let cool to room temperature and remove cabbage with a slotted spoon ($15, Williams Sonoma).

-Faint Red-Orange: Stir 2 tablespoons paprika into 1 cup boiling water; add 2 tsp. white vinegar.
+Faint Red-Orange: Stir 2 tablespoons paprika into 1 cup boiling water; add 2 teaspoons of white vinegar.